datactive/bigbang/README.md

 ## Installation

-You can use [Anaconda](http://continuum.io/downloads).
+Use [Anaconda](http://continuum.io/downloads) for BigBang.
 This will also install the `conda` package management system, which you can use to complete installation.